Orchestrating Seamless Access and Control of Data in a Siloed World

 Overcoming the Silo Problem

-A key data problem facing all government and civilian agencies is how to maintain secure access and control over a wide range of data that may be scattered across many vendor storage silos, multiple locations, and one or more public or private cloud service providers.
+A key data problem facing IT Organizations in all verticals is how to maintain secure access and control over a wide range of data that may be scattered across many vendor storage silos, multiple locations, and one or more public or private cloud service providers.

 Even more challenging is the fact that this is not a static or one-dimensional problem: Ongoing mission-critical operations must proceed with little or no interruption while the following priorities are also implemented:

-- Data center consolidation and IT modernization needs to move forward;
+- Data center consolidation and inevitable IT tech refresh occurs over time;

 - The shift to more agile application environments leveraging cloud resources needs to increase;

 - Cloud flexibility is also required, to enable a shifting landscape including hybrid environments of one or more on-premises data centers, plus multiple cloud service providers and regions;